 Landlord obligations for blocked drains in Southwark

-If a drainage fault poses a risk, private tenants can report unresolved repairs directly to Southwark Council’s housing team.
-The council aims to respond the next working day to urgent cases.⁵
+If a drainage fault poses a risk and the landlord does not respond or take steps to arrange a repair, private tenants can report unresolved repairs directly to Southwark Council’s private sector housing enforcement team.
+The council aims to respond within 2 working days, or the next working day for urgent cases.⁵

 What blocked drain clearance costs in Southwark — 2026